MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Close the deal

-Closing the deal refers to the process of finalizing the agreement with a client or decision-makers after an opportunity is won.
+Closing the deal refers to the process of finalizing the agreement with a client or decision makers after an opportunity is won.
 It involves confirming acceptance, negotiating terms if necessary, preparing and signing the contract, and setting up the required arrangements for the project or business.

 ### Collection letters or dunning notes